Should you get veneers or implants?

 - Because it attaches to just one tooth, it can more easily lead to a fractured tooth or loose crown

-This bridge is held in place by a framework, usually made of porcelain or metal.
+This bridge is held in place by a framework (two wings), usually made of porcelain or metal.
 The framework is attached to the back of the two teeth next to the gap.
+But there is the one condition – these teeth must be healthy, with no cavity.

 A Maryland bridge can cost between $1,500 and $2,500, including the prosthesis with the framework/wings that attaches to the abutment teeth.